pablo90ar/pablo90ar/README.md

 # Hi! 👋 I'm Pablo!

 ## About me:
-  I'm a Full Stack Web Developer with focus on JS technologies such as MERN stack.
-I'm from Argentina.
+  I'm a Full Stack Web Developer from Argentina.

 ## Tools I use
   In order from left to right (most to less used)